zwong91/RealtimeVoiceChat/README.md

     ```

 2.  **Run the installation script (Windows):**
-    This script automates creating a virtual environment, upgrading pip, installing PyTorch with CUDA support, and installing all other dependencies from `requirements.txt`.
+    This script automates creating a virtual environment, upgrading pip, installing PyTorch 2.5.1 with CUDA 12.1 support and a suitable Deepspeed wheel and installing all other dependencies from `requirements.txt`.
     ```batch
     install.bat
     ```